Undergraduate Credit-Hour Based Academic Policies and Procedures

 GE Block Transfer

-Completion of the full CSU or UC IGETC certification (CA), Washington and Oregon state-approved Direct Transfer degrees or other state’s equivalent transfer certification prior to the student being admitted or enrolled and attending his/her first session in a bachelor degree program at Brandman satisfies all Brandman University GE requirements except LBSU 302 Information Fluency and Academic Integrity, LBSU 304 Liberal Arts Core Foundations and University Degree Qualifications.
-The University Degree Qualifications may be completed through residential coursework taken in the major or through residential electives.
+Completion of the full CSU or UC IGETC certification (CA), Washington and Oregon state-approved Direct Transfer degrees, Associate Degrees for Transfer or other state’s equivalent transfer certification satisfies all Brandman University General Education Basic Skills and Breadth requirements.
+LBSU 302 Information Fluency and Academic Integrity and LBSU 304 Liberal Arts Core Foundations must be taken at Brandman University.

 Other Credit Opportunities